-Fire Emblem: The Blazing Sword has the player assume the role of a tactician in the game who can be renamed.
+- Fire Emblem: The Blazing Blade has the player assume the role of a tactician (Canon Name "Mark") in the game who can be renamed.
 This creates a funny moment if the player choose to name their character "Lyn", since the first character the player meets (Lyn) will always comment that the player's name is odd-sounding.

-New Mystery Of The Emblem gives us the Avatar, whose Canon Name is Kris.
+- Fire Emblem: New Mystery of the Emblem gives us the Avatar, whose Canon Name is Kris.
 He/she is like the tactician but can be controlled as a playable character and has his/her own unique (customizable) portait.

 Chrom: Chrom?
 Sounds foreign.

 - And like with Blazing Blade above, you can name yourself after canon characters like Marth or Chrom and no one (including the actual Marth and Chrom) will pick up your shenanigans.

 - Fire Emblem Fates continues the Avatar trend, Canon Name Corrin.
 Unlike the previous iterations, the Avatar is the main protagonist.
 Like in Awakening, there's plenty of customization.

 - Shin Megami Tensei Devil Children (known in North America as 'Demikids') allows you to name your protagonist before the game begins.
 Whichever character you are (Jin for Light and Akira for Dark version as the default) respectively are not silent protagonists, so naming the character serves no purpose beyond the players desire.
 Also, you cannot name Akira in Light version or Jin in Dark Version even though said other character appears.